iccicci/next-json/README.md

 JSON is awesome mainly for two reasons:

-1. it offers an easy way to serialize complex data;
+1. it offers an easy way to serialize and deserialize complex data;
 2. a valid JSON encoded string can be pasted in a JavaScript source file, a really awesome feature while developing / debugging.

 ... but it has some limitations: